b4tp3n9uin/GAME3015_Assignment2/README.md

 Game Engines Development - Assignment 2, by Matthew Makepeace [101179668]

-To open up the documentation:
+To open up the doxy files, go to: docs->html->index.html
-docs->html->index.html